Tomcolin1103/tic-tac-toe/README.md

-# tic-tac-toe
+# tic-tac-toe (Python 🐍)
-Tic-Tac-Toe in python
+a turn-based game where two people compete